oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-bundling-to-package-script-and-css-files/rule.md

 ```

-::: greybox
-Figure: Good Example – Define a bundle and render it in the view for maximum performance
+::: greyboxFigure: Good Example – Define a bundle and render it in the view for maximum performance